[This post has been updated with new information about the Five Two line.]

-For more than 10 years, Food52 has brought James Beard award-winning recipes to the web, sold New York Times best-selling cookbooks, and grown an online community of foodies to more than 16 million people.
-Last October, the company launched Five Two, its own line of kitchen tools that are designed with the team’s food expertise and the direct input of its community of users.
-The endeavor resulted in ingenious products such as an apron with built-in pot holders ($45) and practical, perfect staples like this cutting board ($59) with deep grooves, a corner spout to collect and pour juices, and a built-in smartphone stand.
+For more than 10 years, Food52 has brought James Beard award-winning recipes to the web and grown an online community of foodies to more than 16 million people.
+In 2018, the company launched Five Two, its own line of kitchen tools that are designed with the team’s food expertise and the direct input of its community of users.

-Now Five Two is back with its biggest release yet: cookware.
+But our favorite release remains the company’s line of essential cookware.
 “From the beginning we knew we wanted to do cookware, but it’s a long development process from the engineering to the design,” says Kristina Wasserman, director of Five Two.
 The result is an affordable cookware line that makes sense—from the sizing of the 12-inch skillet to the textured stonewash handles (which make them less slippery for pot holders and hands).

 The features and mindful additions of the designs might go unnoticed by some at first glance.
 The cookware is made of tri-ply, 3-mm stainless steel (which is thicker than normal), which allows for even heating and prevents hot spots and warping.
 The steel is even color stable, so that no matter how long you have the cookware, it won’t start yellowing over time.
 Each piece is completely rivet-less, with welded handles—so there is no buildup, and the cleanup is easy.
 The cookware also features interior measurement markings so that you don’t have to use (and later wash) measuring cups while cooking.
 And our favorite feature: The tempered glass lids on the saucepans and stockpot.
 They’re lightweight, oven-safe up to 390°F, and have a built-in strainer, so you no longer need a colander for your pasta, quinoa, or rice.